theshobhitsingh/CocoMoco.com/README.md

 index.js

 ## Contributing
 Contributions are welcomed!
-Please feel free to submit a pull request or open an issue for any suggestions or improvements
+Please feel free to submit a pull request or open an issue for any suggestions or improvements.

 ## Developer
 This project is built by me ***Shobhit Singh***